PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Related Work

 As effective as they are, the INRs described above model 3D shapes as single entities, limiting their capacity to represent structured, part-based composite objects.
 This requires decomposing the shapes into their component parts, which can be done in a supervised or unsupervised manner.

 \parag{Unsupervised Part Decomposition.}

-Early unsupervised approaches learn shape abstractions using local primitives such as cuboids~\cite{Tulsiani17b, Zou17a, Sun19b, Smirnov20, Yang21a}, superquadrics~\cite{Paschalidou19, Paschalidou20}, anisotropic Gaussians~\cite{Genova19}, or convexes~\cite{Deng20c}, approximating complex shapes as combinations of simpler parts.
-More recently, complex objects are better represented by predicting and deforming primitives~\cite{Paschalidou21, Shuai23}, creating deformable part templates~\cite{Hui22, Chen24b}, or performing part-based co-segmentation, which consistently divides shapes into parts across a dataset without relying on labeled boundaries~\cite{Hertz22} or does so for only a subset of the data~\cite{Chen19i}.
-For shape manipulation, SPAGHETTI~\cite{Hertz22} utilizes a transformer to predict Gaussian parts from a global latent vector and reconstructs them into a single cohesive object.
-This approach supports interactive editing of user-defined parts and can be combined with \SALAD~\cite{Koo23}, which employs a cascaded diffusion model for part generation.
+Early unsupervised approaches learn shape abstractions using local primitives such as cuboids~\citep{Tulsiani17b, Zou17a, Sun19b, Smirnov20, Yang21a}, superquadrics~\citep{Paschalidou19, Paschalidou20}, anisotropic Gaussians~\citep{Genova19}, or convexes~\citep{Deng20c}, approximating complex shapes as combinations of simpler parts.
+More recently, complex objects are better represented by predicting and deforming primitives~\citep{Paschalidou21, Shuai23}, creating deformable part templates~\citep{Hui22}, or performing part-based co-segmentation, which consistently divides shapes into parts across a dataset without relying on labeled boundaries~\citep{Chen24b} or does so for only a subset of the data~\citep{Chen19i}.
+Instead, RIM-Net~\citep{Niu22} learns a hierarchical structure of INRs, while PartNeRF~\citep{Tertikas23} proposes a rendering-based approach for generating part-aware editable 3D shapes.
+SPAGHETTI~\citep{Hertz22} predicts Gaussian parts from a global latent vector and reconstructs them into a single cohesive object, supporting interactive editing of user-defined parts.
+It can be combined with \SALAD~\citep{Koo23}, which employs a cascaded diffusion model for part generation.

 However, the parts learned by these methods are typically arbitrary and lack semantic meaning, making them unsuitable for tasks requiring specific, predefined part structures.

 \parag{Supervised Part Representation.}